December 2, 2015

 In any industry, whether manufacturing or service, we have multiple departments, which function day in day out to achieve organizational goals.
 The functioning of these departments may or may not be interdependent, but at the end of day they are linked together by one common thread – Accounting & Finance department.
 The accounting & financial aspects of each and every department are recorded and are reported to various stakeholders.
+There are two different types of reporting – Financial reporting for various stakeholders & Management Reporting for internal Management of an organization.
+Both these reporting are important and are integral part of Accounting & reporting system of an organization.
+But considering the number of stakeholders involved and statutory & other regulatory requirements, Financial Reporting is very important and critical task of an organization.
+It is vital part of Corporate Governance.
+Let’s discuss about various aspects of Financial Reporting in following paragraphs.

 Financial Reporting involves the disclosure of financial information to the various stakeholders about the financial performance and financial position of the organization over a specified period of time.
 These stakeholders include – investors, creditors, public, debt providers, governments & government agencies.
 In case of listed companies the frequency of financial reporting is quarterly & annual.